Islamic bioethics: Background

 Though Muslims recognize and maintain that Allah is the ultimate source of life (Qur'an 2:258), the Qur'an illustrates that God has instilled in them reason, free will, the ability to distinguish between what is morally acceptable and what is unacceptable (Qur'an 91:8) while also supplying the provisions of nature (Qur'an 45:13).
 With these things, Muslims are held responsible for maintaining health and preventing illness.
 In the event that illness occurs, Muslims are obliged to seek medical treatment in a manner which is Islamically appropriate and permissible.

-Islamic bioethics is intimately linked to the broad ethical teachings of Qur'an and the tradition of the Prophet Muhammad.The Qur'an has a surprising amount of detail regarding human embryological development, which informs discourse on the ethical and the legal status of the embryo and fetus before birth.
+Islamic bioethics is intimately linked to the broad ethical teachings of Qur'an and the tradition of the Prophet Muhammad.
+The Qur'an covers detail regarding human embryological development, which informs discourse on the ethical and the legal status of the embryo and fetus before birth.